liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 ## Importing Articles from Markown Source Files [](id=importing-articles-from-markown-source-files)

-If you navigate to *Site Administration* &rarr; *Content* &rarr; *Knowledge Base* &rarr; *Articles* and click on *Add* &rarr; *Import* to bring up the window that lets you import into your knowledge base, a Zip file full of articles and their images.
+You can navigate to *Site Administration* &rarr; *Content* &rarr; *Knowledge Base* &rarr; *Articles* and click on *Add* &rarr; *Import* to bring up the importer page. that lets you import into your knowledge base, a Zip file full of articles and their images.
 All you need to do is write your articles in a text format called Markdown, Zip up your Markdown article source files and their corresponding images, and import the Zip file into the knowledge base.
 The